 Why visit Las Vegas in COVID times?

 Because Nevada is not only about Las Vegas.
-We are aware that from November 24 onwards, most of what happens in Vegas -will actually- stay in Vegas due to the restrictions.
+Most of what happens in Vegas -will actually- stay in Vegas due to the restrictions.

-But we still have the chance to visit the Grand Canyon National Park, go backcountry camping and do river sports.
-Remember to pack for the chilly weather as temperatures are dropping.
+But visitors still have the chance to visit the Grand Canyon National Park, go backcountry camping and do river sports.

 There are other places that will not have to adhere to new restrictions such as

+Some weeks ago, the government took a series of measures to contain the spread of the virus.
 Before taking those actions, the state was reporting 1,476 positive cases and 9 deaths per day.
-Now, the state is reporting 1,832 cases and 14 daily deaths.
-It’s understandable that the local authorities will not ease their restrictions for the time being.
+Now, the state is reporting 351 cases and 11 daily deaths.

 If you are a local healthcare administrator, student practitioner, international medic who got your licensure outside of the US, or a health care retiree you can apply to help relieve the medical personnel in need at ServNV.org.